Frequently Asked Questions

 Is TMS the same thing as ECT/Shock Therapy?

 TMS is not like ECT.
 ECT requires sedation, induces a seizure and is often associated with side effects such as memory loss.
 TMS, however, is non-invasive and uses MRI-like magnetic pulses to facilitate neuronal activity.
 Unlike ECT, TMS patients are awake during treatment and can drive themself home or to work after their session.

 I don’t have a car, can I still get TMS?

 Of course!
-For patients that do not have reliable transportation, we offer complementary rides to and from your sessions through Circulation, a nonemergency medical transportation platform where the rider calls you when they’re ready to pick you up.
+For patients that do not have reliable transportation, we offer complementary rides to and from your sessions through Uber Health, a nonemergency medical transportation platform where the rider calls you when they’re ready to pick you up.